spritlesoftware/our-website/content/english/bms-fms.md

   title : "**Take control** over your buildings totally!" image : "images/voicebot/AI-Voicebots-Flow-Diagram.gif"
-  alt: "Workflow Diagram for Conversational AI Bots" contents : " Remember how long it took us to keep an eye on all the operations of a building But here we are now with Building Management System.<br/><br/>Our extensive field devices and software help customize your Building with all the features a smart building requires.<br/><br/>The tailor made automations can reduce daily consumption, cut back on unintended waste and save cost."
+  alt: "Workflow Diagram for Conversational AI Bots" contents : " Remember how long it took us to keep an eye on all the operations of a building.But here we are now with Building Management System.<br/><br/>Our extensive field devices and software help customize your building with all the features a smart building requires.<br/><br/>The tailor made automations can reduce daily consumption, cut back on unintended waste and save cost."

 section3:
   enable : true